Krithika-Bhuvan/DrugScreeningHits/README.md

 * DRUGBANK_ID
 * DRUGBANK_NAME
 * Note - the first row is usually skipped so leave it blank

+### Test data
+This test data was mocked up as an example for demonstration purposes

 <img width="437" alt="Screen Shot 2023-04-13 at 5 11 45 PM" src="https://user-images.githubusercontent.com/1800604/231883840-819cb05e-8271-4c16-bf3d-d5649893b5d7.png">